mat-shepherd/CI_PP2_BATTLESHIP_GAME/README.md

 #### Start Game Form

 - When the index page loads, a form is presented the player so they can enter their name and start a new game.
-- The name entered is validated as it can only be up to charcters long and a name must be entered before the form can be submitted
+- The name entered is validated as it can only be up to characters long and a name must be entered before the form can be submitted
 - The player name provided is used in the score sidebar, above the player's gameboard grid, in player messages, and in the win lose game modal, to let them know which scores and gameboard grid belongs to them, and which messages relate to their turn.
 - The form also contain a button to toggle audio on or off.
 Audio is muted by default.
 - User stories covered: 1, 3, 5, 10, 11, 12, 13, 14, 15, 16, 17